xmos/lib_xua/examples/AN00246_xua_example/doc/rst/AN00246_xua_example.rst

 Demo Hardware Setup
 -------------------

-To run the demo, connect a USB cable to power the xCORE.ai Multichannel Audio board and plug the xTAG to the board and connect the xTAG USB cable to your development machine.
+To run the demo, use a USB cable to connect the on-board xTAG debug adapter (marked DEBUG) to your development computer.
+Use another USB cable to connect the USB receptacle marked USB DEVICE to the device you wish to play audio from.

+Plug a device capable of receiving analogue audio (i.e. a amplified speaker) to the 3.5mm jack marked OUT 1/2.

 .. figure:: images/hw_setup.*
    :width: 80%